 Is it the latest ‘superfood’, what does it really contain and why are its supporters ‘roaring’ about it?

-As we’ve already seen from previous blogs, making chocolate is complicated enough process as it is.
-The cacao beans have to picked usually by hand before they are fermented and then roasted, ground down, pressed.
-After that they’re mixed with sugar and fats and eventually turned into the bars and sweets that we know and love.
+As we’ve already seen from previous blogs, making natural chocolate is complicated enough process as it is.
+The cacao beans have to picked by hand before they are fermented and then roasted, ground down and pressed.
+After that, the cocoa beans are mixed with sugar and fats and eventually turned into the chocolate snack bars and sweets that we know and love.

-Raw cocoa beans are not roasted at high temperatures
+Raw cocoa beans are cold pressed not roasted

 So most raw chocolate is formed from cold pressed or stone pressed cacao beans which is then made into cacao paste, butter or cacao powder.
 It’s often sold in blocks like dark chocolate.